jhsu802701/tutorial-rails-omniauth/05-display.md

   <% end %>
   </td>
 ```
 * Enter the command "test1".
-Now all tests pass.
+Now all tests should pass.

 ## User Index Search
 * Edit the file app/models/user.rb and add "provider" to the list of RANSACKABLE_ATTRIBUTES.
 * Enter the command "test1".
 Now all tests should still pass.

 ## Wrapping Up
+* Enter the command "sh git_check.sh".
+All tests should pass, and there should be no offenses.
 * Enter the following commands:
 ```
 git add .